Your preferences have been updated.

 If you’d like to explore the deep blue, you can inexpensively rent snorkeling gear at any of the watersports companies at the beach.
 Some resorts even offer complementary gear to their guests.
 Aruba has a multitude of beautiful snorkeling beaches to explore, such as Arashi, Malmok and Mangel Halto.

 One of the main aspects that entice visitors to return to Aruba is the rich and unique culture.
-Visitors are always welcome to come see what the locals are doing by taking part in their cultural events and celebrations.
+Visitors are always welcome to come and see what the locals are doing by taking part in their cultural events and celebrations.

-Visit Aruba in the beginning of the year for one of the biggest parties you have ever seen, Aruba Carnival.
+Visit Aruba at the beginning of the year for one of the biggest parties you have ever seen, Aruba Carnival.
 For about a month and a half, the streets fill with people dancing in beautiful costumes and joyful music.
 You can watch these parades for free and everyone is invited!

 Masterpiece from the Aruba Art Fair

 While you’re in San Nicolas, be sure to check out the beautiful artwork created by very talented artists at the Aruba Art Fair.
-Art fanatics will surely feel right at home at Korteweg, where local artists can display and sell their hand made arts and crafts to the public.
+Art fanatics will surely feel right at home at Korteweg, where local artists can display and sell their handmade arts and crafts to the public.